OpenDPR: Open-Vocabulary Change Detection via Vision-Centric Diffusion-Guided Prototype Retrieval for Remote Sensing Imagery¶

 Loss & Training¶

-The main OpenDPR framework is training-free and requires no end-to-end training loss.
-The S2C module is trained with a weakly supervised binary change detection loss, requiring only image-level (change/no-change) or point-level (sparse change point) annotations.
-Both the diffusion model and VFMs use pretrained weights without fine-tuning.
+OpenDPR is primarily a training-free framework and does not require end-to-end training loss.
+The S2C module is trained using a weakly-supervised binary classification change loss, requiring only image-level or point-level annotations.
+Both the diffusion model and VFM use pre-trained weights without fine-tuning.

 Key Experimental Results¶